brochwerger/crawler/README.md

 ## Overview

-A simple web crawler that given a list of URLs it will recursively get and save in a file all <B>referred</B> emails This is an implementation of
+A simple web crawler that given a list of URLs it will recursively fetch resources and extract from them all <B>referred</B> emails.
 ## Files and folders:

 - `crawler.py`: System's main, responsible for handling command line parameters, reading input file, creating shared